devikakapoorhq/Selenium-login-automation/README.md

 ✅ Clean and reusable code practices

-The script is tested, runs successfully, and mirrors the flow from the assignment video with the login fail.
+The script is tested, runs successfully, and mirrors the flow from the assignment video.

-Feel free to connect if you’d like to discuss more as this position means alot to me and I am a fast learner who's dedicated to learning.
+Feel free to connect if you’d like to discuss, I am a fast learner who's dedicated to learning.
-If I have made any errors or the task is not upto the mark, I apologise and can assure, with more time and guidance I can give satisfactory results as I am committed to the job.
+If I have made any errors or this simple web automation task is not upto the mark, I apologise and can assure, with more time and guidance I can give satisfactory results as I am committed to the job.
 And this is what i want to demonstrate through my task, that I am fast learner and thus would be a good fit at Intervue.

-Screen Recording sent via mail.
+Screen Recording drive link - https://drive.google.com/file/d/1nYlGl4lSUKv0t7HprP3EffGNL6xXS2WW/view?usp=sharing
 Have a great day!